Firerer/Firerer.github.io/src/content/blog/how-i-built-this-website.md

 <!-- ## Table of contents -->

-It has long been in my head to have a personal site.
-I have delayed it for ages.
-Also, I didn't like the solutions out there.
-I tried Jekyll, Astro, etc. I did not like any of them in the hope of finding a simpler solution.
-I am sure a blogging service would work perfectly, but hey, I am a programmer; I should try myself, shouldn't I?
-Paradoxical, I know :\)
+It has long been in my head to create a personal website, but I've delayed this project for ages.
+I've experimented with Jekyll, Astro, and others, yet none have fully met my expectations in my quest for a simpler solution.
+Surely, a blogging service would suffice, but as a programmer, I should build it myself, right?
+Paradoxical, I know. :\)

 ## First Approach